 Prepare your change or your ticket

 To save time at the stops, have your ticket ready.
-Only a 1-journey ticket is available in the trams and buses.
-In an effort to promote advance sales and thus save time at the stops, this ticket will cost you less if you buy it elsewhere than on the vehicle.
 The points of sale nearest to your stop are indicated in the bottom left-hand corner of the timetables.
 (More information about the sales outlets)

 Validate your card!

 Always validate your card and avoid a fine.

 € 107 if you have not validated at the start of your journey your MOBIB card loaded with a season ticket other than a monthly, quarterly or annual season ticket

 € 214 for a 2nd infraction or more within 24 months after the date of the previous infraction

 € 408 if you use a forged transport ticket and/or a transport ticket/MOBIB card of someone else

 € 10 if you forget or do not validate your MOBIB card loaded with a valid season ticket contract; amount to be paid within 10 working days